VladZetta/alternating_layers/README.md

  Bash scripts to streamline experiments can be found in the scripts/ folder.
 In particular, use run_batches.sh to execute LeNet-5 Training with different batch sizes.

 ### Results Directory
 All experimental results are saved in the results/ directory with filenames corresponding to the specific experiment.
-This ensures easy tracking and analysis of outcomes.